alveusgg/extension/README.md

 https://user-images.githubusercontent.com/49528805/167273992-0cbe7329-9665-4d67-a38c-5e47e9353a18.mov

 # Local Set Up

-1. Enable Allow invalid certificates for resources loaded from localhost in Chrome: chrome://flags/#allow-insecure-localhost
+1. Enable `allow invalid certificates for resources loaded from localhost` in Chrome: [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost)
-2. Get the mongoDB URI from the Alveus Ambassadors team and add it to a .env file in the server folder
+2. To run the server, get the following keys from the Alveus Ambassadors team and add it to a .env file in the server folder
+     - DB_CONNECTION
+     - CLOUDINARY_CLOUD_NAME
+     - CLOUDINARY_API_KEY
+     - CLOUDINARY_API_SECRET
+     - CLOUDINARY_URL
-3. Run the following in the server and root folder: `npm install` and `npm start`
+3. Run the following in the client folder: `npm install` and `npm start`
+4. Run the following in the server folder: `npm install` and `npm run dev`

 ## Note